KBNLresearch/forensicImagingResources/doc/rough-notes/notes-tapes-xxlink.md

 Affected directories contain software documentation, and no data that are of interest to the web archaeology project, so no problem.
 Same problem with `images/tapes-DDS/13/file000003.dd`, `images/tapes-DDS/15/file000003.dd`.

+**UPDATE**: extracting again to an Ext4-formatted disk fixes this issue.
+However in this case it is necessary to update the file permissions on the extractions files/directories.

 While extracting `./images/tapes-DDS/8/file000001.dd`:

     tar: Exiting with failure status due to previous errors